 As I shared, my friend served grilled corn salad with flank steak (so YUM), and I suspect grilled chicken would be tasty with it too.
 For a vegetarian option, try serving it beside (or on top of) a black bean vegan burger.

-Tools I used to make this Grilled Corn Salad with Avocado:
+Recommended Tools to Make This Grilled Corn Salad with Avocado

 Grilled Corn Salad with Avocado